linusha/Portable-Binaries/README.md

 # Basic Usage

+## Executing a PEX file

+Execute it just like any other executable (`./example.pex arg1 arg2`).
+The new part - move it between your favorite ARM and x86 machines and the program still works (hopefully)!

+**Environment Variables**

+If you want to run the specific tag `NAME` from a PEX file use the environment variable `PEX_USE_TAG`: `PEX_USE_TAG=NAME ./example.pex arg1 arg2`.

+For verbose logging from the PEX internals, set the environment variable `PEX_VERBOSE` like `PEX_VERBOSE=1 ../example.pex arg1 arg2`.

 ## Building a PEX file
 `pexcc` and `pexld` wrap around the `clang` compiler and linker.
 They can be used as drop-in replacements in your `Makefile`.
 Flags are passed to `clang`.